ydb-platform/ydb/ydb/docs/en/core/development/suggest-change.md

 Prior to merging, the precommit checks are run for the Pull Request.

-For changes in the YDB code, precommit checks build YDB artifacts, and run tests as decribed in the `ya.make` files.
-Build/test runs on a specific commit which merges your changes to the current `main` branch.
+For changes in the {{ ydb-short-name }} code, precommit checks build {{ ydb-short-name }} artifacts, and run tests as described in `ya.make` files.
+Build and test run on a specific commit which merges your changes to the current `main` branch.
 If there are merge conflicts, build/test checks cannot be run, and you need to rebase your changes as described [below](#rebase).

 You can see the checks status on the Pull Request page.
 Also, key information for {{ ydb-short-name }} build/test checks progress and status is published to the comments of the Pull Ruquest.